m3xy/Flo/README.txt

 INSTALLATION
 ------------
-1. Extract Flo.zip
+1. Install Processing

 RUNNING THE GAME
 ----------------
+1. Open Processing
-1. Navigate to the Flo directory
+2. Open the game directory
-2. Run Flo.exe
+3. Select Game.pde
+4. Click on the Run button
-3. Have fun!
+5. Have fun!

 RULES AND MECHANICS